fiskl-accounting/help-docs/docs/Core-Features/Accounting/accounting-overview.md

 - Automatic exchange rate calculations and adjustments
 - Comprehensive multi-currency reporting, including detailed Transactions by Account reports

-## Financial reports at your fingertips
+## Financial Reports at your Fingertips

 Access powerful financial insights without the need for an accountant: